 Twice feared extinct, the Black Footed Ferret has been the focus of a coordinated recovery effort for over thirty years.
-Modern genetic technologies may help complete the restoration of this cunning predator of the prairies’ keystone species: the prairie dog.
+In 2019, Revive & Restore is beginning the experimental work to determine whether genomic technologies can help ferrets be no longer conservation reliant.

 About This Project

 As one of America’s most endangered animals, the Black-footed Ferret can become a model for developing genetic rescue techniques that could also help many endangered species similarly threatened by what is called the “extinction vortex” of progressive inbreeding and genetic drift.